mhdsulaimantan/Announcement_Board/README.md

 ### Project Description:
 * This project is for the **Junior Agile Developer** assignment.
 * it contains a one-page website where users can create, read and delete an announcement on the same page.
-* it has a simple UI design with a headline, create period and announcement sections.
+* it has a simple UI design with a headline, create, periods and announcements sections.

 ### How it works:
 1. In the create announcement section, the user can write a text for the announcement that he/she would like to make and then press the **Create** button to create a new announcement.